jakob-fritz/github2lab_action/README.md

   See the exemplary job in the file `mirror_wait.yml`.
   Furthermore, other jobs can also be specified in separate yml-files that can be created in the directory `.github/workflows`.

+### How to use with Pull-Requests

+When external contributors hand in pull-requests, the CI has to be accepted by a maintainer of the project.
+In case the Pull-Requests changes code that is executed by the CI, check if the code may expose or transmit secrets that have been set above.
+If so, the change could be used to gain access to the secret tokens.

 ## Thanks to